thestrabusiness/ai_journal/README.md

 1. Make sure you've got Ruby, Postgres and pgvector installed
 1. Clone the repo
 1. `bundle install`
+1. Generate credentials file with: `rails credentials:edit --environment development`.
+See `sample_dev_creds.yml` for the values you'll need.
 1. `rails db:setup`
 1. `bin/dev` to start the web server + tailwind compiler
 1. Visit localhost:3000 to see the app